memN0ps/venom-rs/README.md

 ```

 ## TODO
-* Change all exports to be retrieved by hash rather than name
 * Stomp / erase DOS and NT headers
 * Free shellcode memory and exit thread
 * x86 support (mostly already done)